The Rebbe, the Messiah, and the Scandal of Orthodox Indifference: Criticism of Chabad-Lubavitch messianism

-Berger, an academic expert on Jewish responses to Christianity, particularly claims of Jesus' messiahship and divinity, criticized what he viewed as similar assertions made by some religious leaders of the Chabad-Lubavitch movement about Schneerson shortly after Schneerson's death in 1994 and even in 2014.
+Berger, an academic expert on Jewish responses to Christianity, particularly claims of Jesus's messiahship and divinity, criticized what he viewed as similar assertions made by some religious leaders of the Chabad-Lubavitch movement about Schneerson shortly after Schneerson's death in 1994 and even in 2014.
 Berger argues that the assertion a person could begin a messianic mission, die, and posthumously return to complete his mission has been unanimously rejected by the Sages and Jewish polemicists for nearly 2,000 years.
-An example of Berger's proof-texts is the passage in the Talmud which shows that Rabbi Akiva set aside his previous assertions of Simon bar Kokhba's presumed messiahship after bar Kokhba was put to death.
+An example of Berger's proof-texts is the passage in the Talmud which shows that Rabbi Akiva set aside his previous assertions of Simon Bar Kokhba's presumed messiahship after Bar Kokhba was put to death.
 To Berger, the Messianists' viewpoint on this issue is outside the pale of accepted Orthodox Jewish belief.
 Berger has been highly disappointed by the Orthodox establishment's reaction to Chabad-Lubavitch's claims that Schneerson is the Jewish messiah, arguing that there is a "scandal of Orthodox indifference".
+Despite his best efforts, the majority of the Orthodox establishment has not been moved to accept Berger’s call to arms.